-- The hero's glowing sword occasionally starts to flicker and go out, and he has to smack it a few times to get it working again.
+- The hero or heroine's glowing sword occasionally starts to flicker and go out, and he or she has to smack it a few times to get it working again.

 - Played for Drama: The serious or melodramatic elements of a trope are played up.
 Normally only applicable for comedic tropes, but can show up for any trope.

 - Exaggerated: The trope is used to an extreme.
 Please note that this does not necessarily have to be used humourously — a trope can be exaggerated yet still played completely seriously.

 - All the butlers in the city go on a killing spree, and nobody suspects a thing.
 Or, the butler is revealed to be a serial killer.